haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   Specifying a set of metrics to compute
   --------------------------------------

-  By default all the metrics are computed and reported.
-The switches described in this subsection allow you to control, on an individual basis, whether metrics are computed and reported.
+  By default all the metrics are reported.
+The switches described in this subsection allow you to control, on an individual basis, whether metrics are reported.
 If at least one positive metric switch is specified (that is, a switch that defines that a given metric or set of metrics is to be computed), then only explicitly specified metrics are reported.

   .. _Line_Metrics_Control: